 Lost uncontactable and lost inactive accounts are still held by super funds, whereas unclaimed super money is transferred to the Australian Taxation Office.

-Tax Office figures show as at 31 December 2015 there were a total of just over six million lost and Tax Office-held accounts with a total value of just over $16 billion.
+Tax Office figures show that as at June 2016 there is approximately 6 million lost and ATO held accounts with a total value of over $14 billion.